m4ttsch/omscs-notes-notes/secure-computer-systems/14-database-security-multilevel.md

 ### Access Class Granularity

-How fine are the access controls applied?
 Here are some different levels of granularity:

 * Database
   * This is all of the data, multiple related tables
-* Table
+* Table/relation
   * This is a single table in the database, columns and rows.
+The lectures use **relation** a lot, remember that this is a table!
 * Tuple
   * A row in the database
 * Element/attribute
   * A cell in the database.

-The answer is that we start at the finest level, attribute/element.
-Some attributes are sensitive and others are not.

-We can compute the access class of a tuple/table/database using the access classes of the attributes within.
+We can compute the access class of a tuple/table/database using the access classes of the elements/attributes within.

 ## BLP in Sea View

 Access classes are at the attribute/cell level.
-The tuple access class is the LUB (least upper bound, discussed in BLP section previously) of the attributes in the tuple.
+The tuple access class is the LUB/max (least upper bound, discussed in BLP section previously) of the attributes in the tuple.

-Table access class is the GLB (greatest lower bound) of the elements within.
+Table access class is the GLB/min (greatest lower bound) of the elements within.
 The reason it is the greatest lower bound is because if a user can access some cell in the table we should allow them access to the table so they can at least view that cell.

 The Database access is the GLB of the tables.

 ### Example

-Each element has its access class directly to its right.
+In the diagram below, each element has its access class directly to its right.
 So Charlie's salary is TS (Top Secret).
 The last column is the tuple access class, and it is the LUB (the max in this case).

 The table access class is the GLB/min of all elements, which is U.